El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 Even they know it.

-They know the base is.
+They know who the base is.

-Now, the thing you have to understand about this column, let me read some more from it, then I'll make a point to you about it.
+Now, the thing you have to understand about this column, well, let me read some more from it, then I'll make a point to you about it.

 Forget about standing alongside Michael Moore.